Pizhevsky/keyhook_booking/README.md

 # Keyhook Booking System

-This is a proof-of-concept project for the Keyhook tech test.
+This is a proof-of-concept project for the Keyhook tech test (described in "Keyhook - Tech Test.pdf").
 It includes a TypeScript, React, Tailwind and MaterialUI frontend (Parcel) and a TypeScript and Express backend using SQLite and Sequelize.